 The S21+ loses the regular S21's compact appeal, while it doesn't have all the features of the S21 Ultra, which is the true flagship of the family.
-So where exactly does that leave the Samsung Galaxy S21+?
+With Samsung's 2022 family launched, is the Galaxy S21+ still worth it?

 Design and build